Saasufy/saasufy-components/README.md

 ### model-input

-Used for displaying and editing a single field of a model instance in real time.
+Used for displaying and editing a single field of a model instance in realtime.

 **Import**